• Skip to primary navigation

 • Shred enough yellow squash to make 1 cup.
 Use paper towels to pat the squash dry or squeeze out any liquid with your hands over the sink.
 Add to the bowl and stir.

-• Measure the flour into a dry measuring cup by spooning it in gently with a spoon.
+• Measure the flour into a dry measuring cup by spooning it in gently with a spoon, then level it off with a knife.
 Never scoop a measuring cup into the flour bin.
 It will pack in more flour than you need or want.
 Pour the flour over the squash mixture.
-Do not stir.
+Do not stir, yet.

 • If using all-purpose flour, sprinkle the baking powder and salt evenly over the flour.
 Gently stir the baking powder and salt into just the dry ingredients on top-not the squash mixture, yet.